How to Add PDF Bookmarks and Outline

 In Adobe Acrobat Reader, outlines (also known as bookmarks) are displayed in the left sidebar, providing a convenient way to jump to key sections of the document.

-With IronPDF, you have the capability to import existing outlines from PDF documents and perform various operations on them, such as adding, reordering, editing properties, and deleting bookmarks.
+With IronPDF, you have the capability to import PDF documents and perform various operations on existing outlines, such as adding, reordering, editing properties, and deleting bookmarks.
 This gives you full control over the organization and structure of your PDF files.

 Tips